MileHacker Logo

 Ceviche

-Fresh raw fish dishes or mixed seafood marinated in citrus juices, combined with diced onions, cilantro, and chili.
+Fresh raw fish or mixed seafood marinated in citrus juices, combined with diced onions, cilantro, and chili.

 Widely available at seafood restaurants throughout town.